UniStuttgart-VISUS/megamol/plugins/gui/README.md

 #### Project Graph

+* Call Creation
+    * Drag and Drop from Call Slot to other highlighted compatible Call Slot.
+* Add Call Slot to existing Interface Slot
-* Drop File to Load/Add Project
+    * Drag and Drop from Call Slot to other highlighted compatible Interface Slot.
-    * Drag file in a file browser and drop it inside the MegaMol window.
-The configurator windows must be open and focused.\
-        **NOTE**
-        * Successfully testet using Windows10 and (X)Ubuntu with "Nautilus" file browser as drag source of the files.
-Failed using (X)Ubuntu with "Thunar" file browser.
-File drop is currently unimplemented in glfw for "Wayland" (e.g. Fedora).
-* Spawn *Module Stock List* in pop-up window at mouse position
+* Spawn *Module Stock List* in pop-up window at mouse position.
     * `Ctrl + Shift + m`
     * `Double Left Click`
-* Call Creation
-    * Drag and Drop Call from one Call Slot to other highlighted compatible Call Slot.
 * Sidebar Splitter Collapsing/Expansion
     * `Double Right Click` on Splitter
 * Graph Zooming
     * `Mouse Wheel`
 * Graph Scrolling
     * `Middle Mouse Button`
-* Module Multiselection
+* Multiple Selection of Modules
     * Drag & Drop with `Left Mouse Button` (start outside of any module).
-Each module partially overlapped by the multiselection frame will be selected.
+Each module partially overlapped by the frame will be selected.
-    * Hold `Shift` + `Left Click` on modules you additionally want to select/deselect to current selection.
+    * Hold `Shift` + `Left Click` on modules you additionally want to select/deselect to/from current selection.
 * `Module`
     * Main View `Radio Button`: Toggle main view flag (only available for view modules).
     * Parameter `Arrow Button`: Show/Hide *Module Parameters* in small window sticked to module.
     * Context Menu (`Right Click`)
         * Delete (Alternative: Select with `Left Click` an press `Delete`)
+        * Layout (Only available when multiple modules are selected)
         * Rename
         * Add to Group
+            * New
+            * *Select from list of existing groups*
         * Remove from Group
 * `Call`
     * Context Menu (`Right Click`)